Search

 A technologist will greet you and your child in the waiting area of the lab.

-• We will apply electrodes and sensors with opportunity for frequent breaks.
-Your child may watch television or a favorite DVD brought from home.
-We also offer a supply of entertainment options.
+• We will apply electrodes and sensors with the opportunity for frequent breaks.
+Your child may watch television or use electronics until the hook-up is complete.

 • We expect the parents or caregivers to be active participants during the child's hook-up procedure and remain with the child (under age 18) for the duration of the sleep study.
-We will provide bedding accommodations.
+A parent bed is located next to the patient's bed in every room.

-• We will attempt to adhere to your child's usual bedtime, if possible.
+• We will attempt to adhere to your child's usual bedtime, as much as possible.

-• Your child will be in a monitored environment, including audio/video recording, during the testing procedure; under the care of skilled technologists.
+• Your child will be in a monitored environment, including audio/video recording, upon arrival to the room and during the testing procedure; under the care of skilled technologists.

 how can my child sleep with all of these things on them?

 Most children sleep well in the lab.
 They may be uneasy about the hook-up, depending on their age, but our experienced technologists will work to reassure them.
-Some children experience temporary discomfort associated with sensors attached under the nose, similar to an oxygen cannula.
+Some children experience temporary discomfort associated with the small tube placed under the nose, similar to an oxygen cannula.
 All the monitoring devices are held in place by elastic straps, hypoallergenic tape or skin-safe adhesives.
 The body sensors allow the child to turn and move during sleep.
 Having a parent with the child during the sleep test and overnight stay makes them feel comfortable.